 A Debt Management Letter details any amount that the U.S. Department of Veteran Affairs has overpaid.
 Most typically Debt Management Letters are issued due to a change of enrollment, switching your GI Bill®, or a processing error.
 If you have specific questions as to why you were sent into overpayment, including specific amounts, please contact the VA at (888) 442-4551.

 If you receive a Debt Management Letter, please send it to Liberty University's Office of Military Affairs for us to review by fax: (434) 455-1287 or email: VAFinance@liberty.edu.
 An audit of your account can be conducted to determine if a refund is due to either you or the Department of Veterans Affairs.
-If the audit on your account determines that the debt is a student debt, the portion that was overpaid will be refunded to your selected BankMobile refund preference by Liberty University so you can send those funds back to the U.S. Department of Veteran Affairs.
+If the audit on your account determines that the debt is a student debt, the portion that was overpaid may be refunded to your selected BankMobile refund preference by Liberty University so you can send those funds back to the U.S. Department of Veteran Affairs.
 This is in accordance with their policy.
+Please be advised that if you have a balance with Liberty University, overpayment funds may be used to help satisfy this balance first, before a refund is issued.

 If the amount refunded to your BankMobile refund preference for the overpayment does not match up with the amount the U.S. Department of Veteran Affairs is collecting from you, please contact the U.S. Department of Veteran Affairs at (888) 442-4551 to determine the cause.
 Once you have spoken with the U.S. Department of Veteran Affairs, please notify us at VAFinance@liberty.edu if there is anything we can do to resolve the situation.